A systematic review of the use of Deep Learning in Satellite Imagery for Agriculture

 This review makes a distinction between a \emph{data source} and a \emph{benchmark dataset}.
 The former is a living collection of data that is frequently updated and covers wide areas, whereas a benchmark dataset is a fixed set of images and labels on which different methods can be compared directly across studies.
 LULC was the only task to have any benchmark dataset or named data sources.
 See Table \ref{tbl:datasets} for the list of data sources and benchmark datasets used by the reviewed studies.

-Despite the availability of this data, only 22 out of the 73 reviewed crop segmentation studies used continually updated government data sources, and 9 used benchmark datasets (mostly, their own).
-Over half (46/73) described methods for obtaining their own segmentation maps.
+Despite the availability of this data, only 22 out of the 73 reviewed crop segmentation studies used continually updated government data sources, and 9 used benchmark datasets.
+Of these, only 4 were on the same dataset as another study, and only 3 compared against other algorithms on the dataset.
+And among these, none were algorithms created specifically for that dataset; instead they were transferred from other, similar tasks.
+Over half of the crop segmentation studies (46/73) described methods for obtaining their own segmentation maps.
 There are three methods studies used to do this: manual field survey (26/73), manual image survey (17/73), and automated methods (8/73).
 Manual field surveys are the more difficult, expensive and reliable way to obtain ground data for training models.
 Using an automated method to obtain training data for models is cheaper and less reliable, and largely limits deep learning models to matching the automated method's dynamics, rather than allowing it to learn the true distribution, so a few works used a combination of each.
 For example, \citet{rahimi-ajdadi_remote_2021} gathered 55 data points from field surveys, 360 from visual inspection and 550 from automated methods.
 And \citet{zhou_long-short-term-memory-based_2019} and \citet{hamer_replacing_2021} used automated systems to initially label their satellite images, then manually fix the errors.
-Several works relied entirely on manual image surveys (e.g. \cite{ji_3d_2018, ndikumana_deep_2018}), which is less reliable than ground surveys, however only \citet{saralioglu_semantic_2022} described a validation method for their manual image survey.
+Several works relied entirely on manual image surveys (e.g. \cite{ji_3d_2018, ndikumana_deep_2018}), however only \citet{saralioglu_semantic_2022} described a validation method for their manual image survey.